The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Introduction

 \section{Introduction}

-Sub-Neptunes are the most common planets around solar-type stars in short-period ($P<100$~d) orbits, with an occurrence rate of $~\sim 40\%$ \citep{Fulton2017}.
-These planets have typical masses of $\mp \lesssim 20$~\Me, and radii of $\rp \simeq 2-4\,R_{\oplus}$ above the well-known radius valley at $R_{\rm trans}\sim1.7-2.0$~\Re.
+Sub-Neptunes are the most common planets around solar-type stars in short-period ($P<100$\,d) orbits, with an occurrence rate of $~\sim 40\%$ \citep{Fulton2017}.
+These planets have typical masses of $\mp \lesssim 20$\,\Me, and radii of $\rp \simeq 2-4$\,\Re above the well-known radius valley at $R_{\rm trans}\sim1.7-2.0$\,\Re.
 This valley is thought to separate prevalently rocky planets ($R_{\rm p} \lesssim R_{\rm trans}$) from non-rocky ones ($R_{\rm p} \gtrsim R_{\rm trans}$; \citealt{Fulton2017, VanEylen2018}).

 Despite their abundance, the most likely composition and nature of sub-Neptunes are not well known.
 They may be either gas dwarfs with a rocky core and a H$_2$-dominated atmosphere (e.g., \citealt{Bodenheimer2014}), or water worlds with a water-rich (icy) interior surrounded by a steam atmosphere (e.g., \citealt{Zeng2019}).
-Another possible composition consists of a miscible envelope, where $\rm H_2/He$ are mixed with water vapor and other volatile species produced from magma-ocean/envelope reactions, on top of a rocky core \citep{Benneke2024}.
+Another possible composition consists of a miscible envelope, where $\rm H_2/He$ are mixed with water vapor and other volatile species produced by chemical reactions between a magma-ocean and a hydrogen-rich envelope, on top of a rocky core \citep{Benneke2024}.

 The gas dwarf (and miscible envelope) or water-world compositions would originate from two very different formation scenarios.
-Indeed, gas dwarfs are expected to have formed within the water iceline (i.e., the water condensation front at $\sim1-3$\,au for solar-type stars) and possibly undergone a modest migration by accreting a primordial atmosphere with approximately the same metallicity as their host stars (e.g., \citealt{LeeChiang2016}).
-In contrast, water worlds are expected to have formed beyond the water iceline and undergone a substantial migration towards their star (e.g., \citealt{Izidoro2021}).
+Gas dwarfs are indeed expected to have formed within the water iceline (i.e., the water condensation front at $\sim1-3$\,au for solar-type stars) and they have possibly undergone a modest migration by accreting a primordial atmosphere with approximately the same metallicity as their host stars (e.g., \citealt{LeeChiang2016}).
+In contrast, water worlds are expected to have formed beyond the water iceline and undergone a substantial migration toward their star (e.g., \citealt{Izidoro2021}).